tigoe/html-for-conndev/DeviceDataDashboard/readme.md

 * WiFi connected Arduino.
 Nano 33, Uno WiFi, MKR1010, or MKR1000 will work.
 * A computer with a POSIX-compatible command line interface.
 MacOS, Linux, or Window 10 or later running  [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) will work.

-## TCP Socket Connections
+## TCP Socket or UDP Packet Connections

 The Arduino WiFi libraries are capable of making transport-layer connections to remote hosts via TCP and UDP.
-The [WiFiTCPClientLogger example](https://github.com/tigoe/html-for-conndev/blob/main/DeviceDataDashboard/WiFiTCPClientLogger/WiFiTCPClientLogger.ino) shows how to make a TCP connection to a remote host on port 8080, and to send data as a JSON string once every five seconds.
+For TCP, the [WiFiTCPClientLogger example](https://github.com/tigoe/html-for-conndev/blob/main/DeviceDataDashboard/WiFiTCPClientLogger/WiFiTCPClientLogger.ino) shows how to make a TCP connection to a remote host on port 8080, and to send data as a JSON string once every five seconds.
+For UDP packets, the [WiFiUDPClientLogger example](https://github.com/tigoe/html-for-conndev/blob/main/DeviceDataDashboard/WiFiUDPClientLogger/WiFiUDPClientLogger.ino) does the same, but using UDP instead of TCP.
+You can use either one as long as you use the corresponding netcat command below.

 ### Connecting to Netcat